HR-Billy/BestEats/README.md

       <img src="images/login.png" alt="Login Screenshot" width="500">
     </td>
     <td>
-      <b>User authentication:</b> Users must sign up and be authenticated to subscribe to meal plans, purchase groceries, and access user profiles where they can keeping track of how they feel on a daily-basis.
+      <b>User Authentication:</b> Users must sign up and be authenticated to subscribe to meal plans, purchase groceries, and access user profiles where they can keep track of how they feel on a daily-basis.
 Users are authenticated through Auth0.
     </td>
   </tr>
   <tr>